Tanish719/FIle_organizer/README.md

 Then switch directories into the main folder using ```cd File_organizer/Main_code```.

-After that you can access the main python file.
+After that you can access the main python file organizer.py.

 ## How to use